-Money collected by branch libraries for lost or damaged material owned by the District Library is sent to the District at least once per month, with the amount indicated on a receipt form.
+Money collected by branch libraries for lost or damaged material is sent to the District at least once per month with the amount indicated on a receipt form.

 Borrowers may not replace lost or damaged materials by purchasing or otherwise obtaining new or used copies for the purpose of reducing or eliminating fines or fees.